Pre-configured and Cached Responses Guide

 - ✅ LLM responses work

-- ✅ Canned responses still work (unlimited, free)
+- ✅ Pre-configured responses still work (within plan limits)

 - ✅ Cached responses still work (if previously cached)